A geometric approach to K-homology for Lie manifolds: Poincar e duality

 \subsection{Full ellipticity, groupoids and $K$-theory}

-Let $\G\rightrightarrows M$ be a Lie groupoid with Lie algebroid denoted by $\A$.
-The manifold $M$ will always be compact, and may have corners.
+Let $\G\rightrightarrows M$ be a Lie groupoid.
+For simplicity we always assume that $\G$ is amenable, so that the maximal and reduced $C^{*}$-algebraic completion of $C_{c}(\G)$ is the same and is nuclear \cite{Re1980,AR}.
+The Lie algebroid of $\G$ is denoted by $\A$.

+The manifold $M$ will always be compact and may have corners.
 In that case, we assume that the boundary hypersurfaces of $M$ and $\G$ are embedded \cite{MelroseMWC}, and the source and range maps are \emph{submersions between manifolds with corners} \cite{LN2001}, also called tame submersions in \cite{N2015}.
 We recall that it means, for a $C^{\infty}$ map $f : M \to N$ between manifolds with corners, that at any point $x\in M$ we have:

-Here $TM$ denotes the ordinary tangent vector bundle and $ T^{+}M$ its subspace of inward pointing vectors.
+Here $TM$ denotes the ordinary tangent vector bundle and $ T^{+}M$ its subset of inward pointing vectors.
 Under such assumptions, $f$ preserves the codimension of points and its fibers have no boundary.

-If $E_j\to M$ are vector bundles, we denote by $\Psi^{*}_{\G}(E_{0},E_{1})$ the space of compactly $\G$-pseudodifferential operators \cite{C1982,MP,M,NWX}.
+If $E_j\to M$ are vector bundles, we denote by $\Psi^{*}_{\G}(E_{0},E_{1})$ the space of compactly supported $\G$-pseudodifferential operators \cite{C1982,MP,M,NWX}.
 The principal symbol map is denoted by: